 Purpose Runs a program under the source level debugger.

-Format debug filename;

-Input filename Literal or name of file to debug.
+Format debug filename; Input filename Literal or name of file to debug.
 Remarks See "Debugging" in the User's Guide.

-declare

-Purpose To initialize matrices and strings at compile time.

-Format declare [type] symbol [aop clist];

-Input type optional literal, specifying the type of the symbol.

-matrix

-string

-if type is not specified, matrix is assumed.

-symbol the name of the symbol being declared.

-aop the type of assignment to be made.

-- if not initialized, initialize. if already initialized, reinitialize. - ! = if not initialized, initialize. if already initialized, reinitialize. - if not initialized, initialize. if already initialized, redefinition error. - ?= if not initialized, initialize. if already initialized, leave as is.

-If aop is specified, clist must be also.

-clist a list of constants to assign to symbol.
+To initialize matrices and strings at compile time. declare [[type ]] symbol [[aop clist ]]; type optional literal, specifying the type of the symbol. matrix string if type is not specified, matrix is assumed. symbol the name of the symbol being declared. aop the type of assignment to be made. if not initialized, initialize. if already initialized, reinitialize. != if not initialized, initialize. if already initialized, reinitialize. := if not initialized, initialize. if already initialized, redefinition error. ?= if not initialized, initialize. if already initialized, leave as is.
+If aop is specified, clist must be also. clist a list of constants to assign to symbol.
 If aop clist is not specified, symbol is initialized as a scalar 0 or a null string.

-Remarks The declare syntax is similar to the let statement.

-declare generates no executable code.
+The dec lare syntax is similar to the let statement. declare generates no executable code.
 This is strictly for compile time initialization.
 The data on the right-hand side of the equal sign must be constants.
-No expressions or variables are allowed.

-declare statements are intended for initialization of global matrices and strings that are used by procedures in a library system.
+No expressions or variables are allowed. declare statements are intended for initialization of global matrices and strings that are used by procedures in a library system.
 It is best to place declare statements in a separate file from procedure definitions.
-This will prevent redefinition errors when rerunning the same program without clearing your workspace.
+This will prevent redefinition errors when rerunning the sam program without clearing your workspace.
+To initial declar type symbol aop clist Cl the sign.

-Complex numbers can be entered by joining the real and imaginary parts with a sign (+ or -); there should be no spaces between the numbers and the sign.
 Numbers with no real part can be entered by appending an 'i' to the number.